Harsh72019/Music_player/README.md

+# Mp3 player
+Here is a simple mp3 player using python
-# create_an_MP3_player
+# Modules used
-We will create an MP3 player using pygame and Tkinter for GUI.
+tkinter for gui ,  pygame for audio playing , os for media selection